Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    result = analyzer.analyze(problem)
    print(result)

-When a certain material in the rotor reaches its failure criterion, the script will break out of the for loop and return a tuple containing the following
+When a certain material in the rotor reaches its failure criterion, the script will break out of the loop and return a tuple containing the following:

 .. code-block:: python